From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Introduction

 What is more, it is necessary to identify in real-time whether the target is present or absent, especially when the target is non-cooperative.
 This task is often referred to separately as ``target detection" and is a prerequisite for tracking.
-As such, a reasonable solution is to address target detection and tracking jointly, as to be done in this paper.
+As such, a reasonable solution is to address target detection and tracking jointly, as required in the context of realistic target tracking.
+Following this thinking, the terminology of ``tracking'' means more than ``filtering'' does.